 If you have been approved to provide a course in-person you may provide that course via video conferencing or other online platform without re-applying.
 The course being taught online must contain the same content as the approved in-person course, follow the same time estimates as the in-person course and be taught by an approved instructor.

 CPR classes require in person training and cannot be taught online.

-The division anticipates adoption of the 2020 Oregon Electrical Specialty Code (OESC) and the 2020 Oregon Plumbing Specialty Code (OPSC) in October 2020.
+The division anticipates adoption of the new Oregon Electrical Specialty Code (OESC) and Oregon Plumbing Specialty Code (OPSC) in April 2021.
 Providers who wish to offer code change courses based on the new model code may submit applications after adoption of the code, or may request approval directly to the appropriate board.

 Only board approved courses will be accepted.
 Providers and licensees should ensure classes are approved in order to receive course credit.
 Only credits from approved courses and providers can be applied to a license, and providers should ensure adequate time to receive board approval before offering courses.

 Get more information about the code adoption process

 Oregon Electrical Specialty Code

 The Electrical and Elevator Board has started the code adoption process for the new OESC, based on the 2020 National Electrical Code (NEC).
 The board has decided to begin accepting applications for code related and code change courses based on the 2020 NEC, taught on or after Sept.
 1, 2019, for this cycle.